Yelp/Tron/docs/jobs.rst

 ^^^^^^^^^^^^^^^

 **requires**
-    List of pointers to actions that must complete successfully before this action is run.
-These actions must have been specifid earlier in the config file.
+    List of action names that must complete successfully before this action is run.
+Actions can only require actions in the same job.

 **node**
     Node or node pool to run the action on if different from the rest of the